-It’s very common for people suffering from depression to feel stressed, burnt out, and overwhelmed.
+It’s very common for people experiencing depression to feel more easily stressed, burnt out, and overwhelmed than typical.
 Stress can exacerbate symptoms of depression, while depression can also fuel stress, creating a self-sustaining negative cycle that can be hard to break.

-Finding effective ways to manage and reduce stress in your daily life can be an important part of depression self care.
-Addressing the root causes of your stress, learning to build resilience, and reducing the impact that stress can have on you all contribute to feeling more empowered and less depressed.
+Finding effective ways to deal with stress and depression in your daily life can be an important part of self-care.
+Addressing the root causes of your stress, learning to build resilience, and reducing the impact that stress can have on you can help you feel more empowered and less depressed.

 How are stress and depression related?